 Whether you’re 17 and sitting in class right now, or whether you’re already retired sitting at home sipping your morning coffee, or you’re any age in between, one thing is for sure: you are only going to get older.
 So now is the time.
 No matter your age, as time goes on, it’s common you will want more comfort and less adventure in your life.
 It’s a lot easier to endure 24 hour bus rides, stinky, grimy, loud hostels, and multi-day treks through the Andes when you’re young.
 These are many of the things you may have to do when on an extended trip around the world, and the older you get, the less likely you are to enjoy these types of activities.
 One thing is certain, though, the longer you wait, the harder it will be to pull the trigger.

-2. In many cases, it’s cheaper to travel than to live at home.
+2. In many cases, it’s cheaper to travel.

 One of the biggest reasons people give for not traveling long-term is that they can’t afford it.
 That’s simply a myth.
 Having the discipline to save for a trip of this magnitude is certainly not easy, nor is having to bypass luxuries like going out for dinner and drinks and buying that new car, television, or outfit.
 But thinking that a RTW trip is only for the rich or those with a trust fund is simply wrong.